Eurasian goshawk: Interspecies predatory relationships

 To many other raptorial birds, the Eurasian goshawk is more significant as a predatory threat than as competition.
 The Eurasian goshawk is one of the most dangerous species to other raptors, especially to those considerably smaller than itself.
 In many cases, raptors of any age from nestlings to adults are taken around their nests but free-flying raptors too are readily taken or ambushed at a perch.
 One example is a study from northern England, common kestrels (Falco tinnunculus), which average about 184 g, recorded as prey at goshawk nests (mainly in March and April) numbered 139, a larger number than kestrels recorded alive in the spring in the same area.
 In the Veluwe province of the Netherlands, the percentage of nest of European honey buzzards (Pernis apivorus), weighing on average 760 g, predated by goshawks increased from a little as 7.7% in 1981–1990 to 33% in 2000–2004.
-As their habitat preferences may overlap with goshawks, all other Accipiter species encountered may be predated in multiple cases, including the 238 g Eurasian sparrowhawk, the 188 g levant sparrowhawk (Accipiter brevipes), and the 122 g Japanese sparrowhawk (Accipiter gularis).
+As their habitat preferences may overlap with goshawks, all Accipiter and Tachyspiza species encountered may be predated in multiple cases, including the 238 g Eurasian sparrowhawk, the 188 g levant sparrowhawk (Tachyspiza brevipes), and the 122 g Japanese sparrowhawk (Tachyspiza gularis).

-Other assorted accipitrids of up to their own size to be predated by goshawks include the 747 g black kite (Milvus migrans), the 1080 g red kite (Milvus milvus), the 712 g western marsh harrier (Circus aeruginosus), the 316 g Montagu's harrier (Circus pygargus), the 390 g pallid harrier (Circus macrourus), the 835 g booted eagle (Hieraaetus pennatus) and buzzards up to size of the 776 g common buzzard can be taken.
-Even raptors somewhat larger than a northern goshawks have been considered as prey, although it is not clear whether adults are among the victims, including the 1147 g crested honey-buzzard (Pernis ptilorhynchus) and the 1370 g lesser spotted eagle (Clanga pomarina).
+Other assorted accipitrids of up to their own size to be predated by goshawks include the 747 g black kite (Milvus migrans), the 1080 g red kite (Milvus milvus), the 712 g western marsh harrier (Circus aeruginosus), 316 g Montagu's harrier (Circus pygargus), the 390 g pallid harrier (Circus macrourus), the 835 g booted eagle (Hieraaetus pennatus) and buzzards up to size of the 776 g common buzzard can be taken.
+Even raptors somewhat larger than a Eurasian goshawks have been considered as prey, although it is not clear whether adults are among the victims, including the 1147 g crested honey-buzzard (Pernis ptilorhynchus) and the 1370 g lesser spotted eagle (Clanga pomarina).